TrellixVulnTeam/swahilipython_SCMU/Doc/howto/pyporting.rst

 **After** you have made your code compatible with Python 3 you should begin to care about whether your dependencies have also been ported.
-The caniusepython3_ project was created to help you determine which projects -- directly or indirectly -- are blocking you from supporting Python 3.
+The caniusepython3_ project was created to help you determine which projects -- directly or indirectly -- are blocking you kutoka supporting Python 3.
 There is both a command-line tool as well as a web interface at https://caniusepython3.com.

-The project also provides code which you can integrate into your test suite so that you will have a failing test when you no longer have dependencies blocking you from using Python 3.
+The project also provides code which you can integrate into your test suite so that you will have a failing test when you no longer have dependencies blocking you kutoka using Python 3.
 This allows you to avoid having to manually check your dependencies and to be notified quickly when you can start running on Python 3.